About Mini Plush Lop's

 Because Mini Plush Lops have fur instead of hair, they do much better as indoor potty trained pets.
-I prefer all my Mini Plush Lops to go to an inside home or a family that is very willing to accommodate them outdoors.
+At Ellie's Rabbitry, we prefer all of our Mini Plush Lops to go to an inside home or a family that is very willing to accommodate them outdoors.
 This would include some kind of heat source in the winter months or living inside a closed garage.
 Their soft fur does not retain their body heat like a normal rabbits hair does.

 Mini Plush Lop Breeding Program

 Devie D’Anniballe from Ohio was the creator of the Mini Plush lop.
-She had a vision of the perfect rabbit and with her knowledge, disciplined selective breeding program and span of over 12 years, she finally had a bunny breakthrough and started producing what is now the real and true Mini Plush Lop.
+She had a vision of the perfect rabbit and with her knowledge, disciplined selective breeding program and span of over 12 years, she finally had a bunny breakthrough and started producing what is now the real and true North American Mini Plush Lop.
+There is a similar European version called a Plush Lop that is larger in size.

 She added 3 pound Mini Rex’s with excellent coats to a Mini Lop.
 This gave the desired body type and caused the ears to fall, but the rabbits were too big.
 Only the doe’s that were created from this breeding were kept for future breeding.
 Mrs. D’Anniballe already had Holland/Mini Rex crosses she was partially satisfied with so she used those bucks to breed with her Mini Lop cross Doe’s to bring down the overall size.
 Only the doe’s from that combination were kept.
 At some point Netherland Dwarfs were added to the mix to bring the size down even more.
 All of the rabbits were bred only one time.
 If the doe’s had litters and raised them, two does were chosen out of those litters and the rest were culled from the herd.
 Only one or two bucks were chosen to be breeding bucks out of several litters and the rest were culled.